Mini Cheese Balls(Ratings: )

 - Using the electric mixer fitted with a flat beater, beat for 1 minute on medium speed, then pause to scrape down the beater and bowl.
 Continue beating on medium speed until the mixture is light and fluffy, about another minute.
 Initially, the mixture will combine into a single dense dough, then it will become airier, spreading out and clinging to the sides of the bowl.

 In a small bowl, add the seasoning mix (to reduce waste, you can start with a small amount and add more as needed later).
-If making your own mix, add individual ingredients and stir until well-mixed.
+If making your own mix, add individual ingredients and stir until well-mixed; see section below called “Change It Up With Easy Variations.”
 Set aside a sheet pan (I use an 18×13-inch half sheet).
 Using the cheese mixture, scoop up about 2 tbsp to form a ball about 1.5 inches in diameter.
 I recommend using a cookie scoop so that the balls have a consistent size and shape; it’s also faster and less messy.
 Roll the ball or sprinkle with the seasoning mix until covered all around, then place it on the sheet pan.
 Repeat until the mixture is used up, yielding about 14 balls.

 - Transfer the sheet pan to the refrigerator and chill for 1 hour; this allows the cheese balls to harden because they are very soft at room temperature.